Are you looking for a world-class social justice application

 carrying stories about math modeling projects with broad current interest

 written in a straightforward, approachable manner.
 The UN World Food Programme

 2021 issue.
 The article highlights the tools and partnerships developed to

 strive toward their Zero Hunger goal amid a global pandemic.

-In search of the Golden Nugget
+of the Golden Nugget

 Not all high-brow, dry, technical papers should be